-Mill Bay/ Malahat Historical Society Museum
+Exciting Day for Mill Bay/Bay Malahat Historical Society

-The Mill Bay/Malahat Historical Society …
+Mill Bay/Malahat Historical Society On The Move

-DVD - One Man’s Dream, the History of the Malahat Highway
+One Man’s Dream, the History of the Malahat Highway

-A fascinating story of Major James McFarlane who singlehandedly surveyed the route and whose persistence got the road built.
-What makes the story so interesting is Major McFarlane was a real character.
+A fascinating story of Major James MacFarlane who singlehandedly surveyed the route and whose persistence got the road built.
+What makes the story so interesting is Major MacFarlane was a real character.
 He was basically a drunken Irishman whose friends and family thought was crazy for attempting something everyone said was impossible.
 The film is a blend of actual archive material along with re-enactments by dozens of actors.
 It features many island locations and takes the viewer from the early 1900s to the present.

 Produced by DVMedia and the Mill Bay/Malahat Historical Society